 Unlike the distinctive black hue of Boudin Noir, Boudin Blanc is undoubtedly one of the most bizarre foods you will ever sample.
 In French, Noir means “black”, and Blanc means “white”, referring to the contrasting hue of the two Boudin sausage variants.

 As the moniker describes, Boudin Blanc has a light-colored hue due to the use of full milk (or cream) and egg white (or whole egg).
 A qualified Boudin Blanc must be homogeneously white and reveal no sight of chopped spices and herbs.

 White meat (pork, poultry, or veal), a bit of milk, and seasonings are what you need to compose Boudin Blanc.
 Most of the time, pork is the perfect ingredient for Boudin Blanc.
 When the sausage is made of other meats, it will carry a label to signal that!

 Milk helps maintain the light color and provides a nuanced flavor.
-You can either apply the milk hot (À Chaud method) or cold (À Froid method).
+You can either apply the hot milk method (called À Chaud) or cold milk (À Froid method).
 Although the former takes more time, it generates a lighter texture for the sausage than the latter.

 There is one particular Boudin Blanc’s variant named Boudin Blanc De Rethel, which originated in Rethel (Eastern France).
 It has a striking white, pale color, composed entirely of savory ingredients.